Emily Low, LPC, NCC Olivia Foote, LPCS Adie Callahan, LPC, CDCII

 Stacie Braband, LPC, NCC

-Stacie is a Licensed Professional Counselor and Nationally Certified Counselor who practices from a somatic approach when walking alongside clients as they take steps towards healing and growth.
+Stacie is a Licensed Professional Counselor and Nationally Certified Counselor who practices from a bodymind somatic approach when walking alongside clients as they take steps towards healing and growth.
 It is Stacie’s hope to build a collaborative relationship with a felt-sense of safety.
 Stacie specializes in treating trauma-related disorders, anxiety disorders, life transitions, grief and loss.
 Stacie is a Certified Grief-Informed therapist.
 Stacie utilizes mindfulness and attachment-informed therapies including, Dialectical Behavior Therapy (DBT), Polyvagal Informed Therapy, Internal Family Systems Therapy (IFS) and Brainspotting.
-Stacie is now accepting new clients ranging from adolescent age 14 to adult, couples and families.
+Stacie is now accepting new clients ranging from age 14 to adult, individuals, couples and families.
 Telehealth and in-person sessions available.

 Rose Elbert, LPC